WFPS: History

-In the spring of 1989 the station was again sold to a group of 4 investors (Friends Communications).
+In the spring of 1989 the station was again sold to a group of four investors (Friends Communications).
 The four investors included Chuck Brooks, a radio sales representative from Chicago; his brother, Mick Brooks, a dentist from Youngstown, Ohio, Bob Elliot, a radio consultant from Atlanta, and Robert Guererro, a real estate developer from New Jersey.
-Despite having no previous experience in the radio industry, Mick Brooks served as the station's General manager.
-The format switched back to Adult Contemporary with the change of ownership.
+Despite having no previous experience in the radio industry, Mick Brooks served as the station's general manager.
+The format switched back to adult contemporary with the change of ownership.
 The move backfired as Brooks struggled with staffing issues and financial problems and alienated many of the locals.

-On the 25th anniversary of the station (November 1, 1995) the station was again sold to Chuck Mills, an investor from Wisconsin.
-He held on to the station for 6 months before an offer was presented to him which he could not turn down.
+On November 1, 1995, the 25th anniversary of the station, WFPS was again sold to Chuck Mills, an investor from Wisconsin.
+He held on to the station for six months before an offer was presented to him which he could not turn down.
 The station was again sold in the summer of 1996 to Mike Weckerly.
-Shortly after Mike Weckerly purchased WFPS, he moved the station out of the trailer it had been broadcasting from for 26 years into a real building that also housed WFRL on Tower Road east of Freeport.
+Shortly after Weckerly purchased WFPS, he moved the station out of the trailer it had been broadcasting from for 26 years into a real building that also housed WFRL on Tower Road east of Freeport.
 It was in August 1996 when WFPS got its first taste of digital automation using Scott Studios.

-Mike sold the stations in May 1998 to a corporate group from Rockford, IL (Radio Works).
-The station switched from its Adult Contemporary format to Country Legends in May 2001.
+Mike sold the stations in May 1998 to Radio Works, a corporate group from Rockford, Illinois.
+The station switched from its adult contemporary format to "Country Legends" in May 2001.
 In 2005 Radio Works sold its stations in Rockford and Freeport to Maverick Media.

-On June 1, 2006, the FCC approved the sale of WFPS (and WFRL) from Maverick Media to Green County Broadcasting which also owns WQLF (Lena, IL) and WEKZ AM & FM (Monroe, WI).
-The current format of WFPS is new Country.
+On June 1, 2006, the FCC approved the sale of WFPS and WFRL from Maverick Media to Green County Broadcasting, owner of WQLF in Lena, Illinois, and WEKZ AM–FM in Monroe, Wisconsin.
+The current format of WFPS is new country.